langston-barrett/CoverTranslator/README.md

-# hs2agda
+# CoverTranslator

-Note: The work described in this README is aspirational and incomplete.

-`hs2agda` is a tool for the formal verification of Haskell code.
-It converts Haskell source code to the equivalent Agda representation, which maintains the semantics while allowing for formal reasoning and proofs about program behavior.

-It is based on ideas from the
-paper ["Verifying Haskell Programs Using Constructive Type Theory"][paper].
+This is the work presented in the paper paper ["Verifying Haskell Programs Using Constructive Type Theory"][paper].

-This is a fork of the CoverTranslator project, focused on the `hs2agda` component.
-The original code targeted Agda 1, while this fork will target Agda 2.
-The first commit to this repo was a faithful copy of CoverTranslator v0.3.
+It is unmodified, and so incompatible with Agda 2.

+All credit is due to the authors, the participants in the CoverTranslator project.
+I host this code only because their website is now non-existent.

 ## License

-The original CoverTranslator project was licensed under the MIT license, and this code retains those terms and the copyright notice.
+This code retains the original project license (MIT).

 [paper]: http://www2.tcs.ifi.lmu.de/~abel/haskell05.pdf